caio-k/caio-k/README.md

 :brazil: I'm from Brazil

-👨‍💻 Information Systems student at USP
+👨‍💻 Student of Information Systems at USP

 💡 I'm passionate about solving problems and learning, always open to new challenges and ready to face changes